brainglobe/slicereg/docs/developers/gui.md

 ### Guidelines

+  - Only the use_cases should be importing outside the package;
-  - No importing from the domain or repository modules; if new commands are needed, new use cases should be added first.
+  - if new data are needed, new use cases should be added first, or existing use case presenters should be modified to supply more data.
+    - Calculations should generally be pushed to the models; however, if the calculation is only related to the visualization and has no meaning outside the display and needs no extra data, then it's perfectly fine to do it in-place.
+    - In fact, as these display calculations increase, a new ViewModel class will be developed that localizes these calculations and makes them accessible to the Views and unit-testable
   - The UI should not have access to any Domain objects; this is to increase flexibility to the domain, increase testability, and to reduce the number of processing- and persistence-related bugs

 ### Future development